masonaviles/countdown/README.md

 - Addition of a `Cake` component
 - Other tydying up, more details below.

+## Suggested Further Improvements with more time:
+- Change so you do not have to keep updating the birthday year. allow the component to take in the person's actual birthday with the year they were born.
+Calculate remaining time left from current year by determining negative values.
+If the Birthday has passed, then set the Birthday countdown for next year.
+- Change the class components to functions and use hooks

 ## Improved countdown
 The below component was designed to count down the days until our CTO's birthday, but it still needs some work.
 How can you make the implementation better?